lambda-xmu/lambda-xmu.github.io/_posts/2019-08-15-Data competition From 0 to 1 Part I.md

 from sklearn.metrics import f1_score
 f1_score(label, prediction)
 ```

-<font color=red>We often assume that we defined a threshold of 0.5 for selecting which samples are predicted as positive.
-If we change this threshold the performance metrics will change</font> It would be nice to be able to evaluate the performance of a model without the need to select an arbitrary threshold.
-This is precisely what AUC-ROC is providing.
+**We often assume that we defined a threshold of 0.5 for selecting which samples are predicted as positive.
+If we change this threshold the performance metrics will change.** It would be nice to be able to evaluate the performance of a model without the need to select an arbitrary threshold.
+This is precisely what `AUC-ROC` is providing.

 **Area Under Curve (AUC)**--Area Under the curve of the Receiver Operating Characteristic (AUROC)